Alphanumera/litmus-docs/website/versioned_docs/version-3.12.0/introduction/Virginia.md

 <img src={require("../assets/introduction/uses-of-litmus/overall-resilience.png").default} alt="Overall Resilience" />

 Chaos Engineering is a culture-oriented practice.
-With time, management buying and the SRE confidence will increase, and they move the chaos tests into production.
+With time, management buying and the SRE confidence will increase, as they move the chaos tests into production.
 This process will increase resilience metrics, as well.

 ## Learn more